cskevint/interview/checkbox_tree.md

 });</pre>

 2. This will call a __window.data__ function with the result JSON string as the argument.
 You will need to parse it to look like the structure below as input for the component.
+3. Question: Why do we need to use JSONP?

-### Component requirements:
+### Component requirements

-1. Only nodes with children can be opened or closed using a plus/minus or right triangle/down triangle.
+1. Only nodes with children can be opened or closed using a plus/minus or right triangle/down triangle (triangle with CSS preferred).
-2. Each node has a checkbox which does not impact closed/open state (checkboxes indicate selection state).
+2. Each node has a checkbox which does not impact closed/open state (checkboxes indicate selection state e.g. for a filter).
-3. If any node or any of its children is initially selected, open it by default.
+3. If any node or any of its children is initially selected, open it by default at render time.
 4. [Optional] Provide a UI-only semi-checked state for nodes that have some children checked but not all.
 5. [Optional] Make it pretty.